mascot4m/sf-lightning-styler/README.md

 ```

 ## :ledger: Change log
+0.1.1
+- Update extension popup desing to make it less compact!
+- Some small updates in code and another exciting stuff.
 0.1.0
 - Add Product modal (and probably other modals) is now more compact.
 - Celebrating more than 300 daily users!